ultraq/thymeleaf-layout-dialect/README.md

 </p>
 ```

 And that's all you need!
-The full-HTML-page restriction of Thymeleaf was lifted
-from version 2.0.10, so now you can do things like the above.
-The `<p>` tag
-acts as both root element and fragment definition, resulting in a page that will
+The `<p>` tag acts as both root element and fragment
-look like this:
+definition, resulting in a page that will look like this:

 ```html
 <!DOCTYPE html>